proprietes-privees/EBDoctrineBundle/README.md

 # User
   - Your User entity has to inherit UserInterface.
-  - Your advanced User entity has to inherit AdvancedUserInterface.
   - When a new password is entered, the plain value has to be set in the rawPassword field.
   - When the entity is persisted or updated, and the rawPassword field is not empty, the listener will encode the password before the database persistence.